karuppiah7890/tigris-docs/docs/overview/event.md

 ## Key Concepts

+- <b>Topic</b>: A topic here is a type of collection whose type is set as "messages".
 - <b>Publish</b>: A topic can have one or more publishers.
 A publisher is responsible for publishing messages on the topic.
 - <b>Subscribe</b>: A topic can have one or more subscribers.
 A subscriber consumes messages from a topic.
 - <b>Partitions</b>: A topic has by default 64 partitions.
 Ordering is guaranteed in a single partition.